 Let me just state the upshot.
-Correctness forms a tandem with correction - and as some philosophers have said long ago, logic is also about learning from errors.14
+Correctness forms a tandem with correction - and as some philosophers have said long ago, logic is also about learning from errors.
+13 lenges as they occur.
+To me, logic is not the guardian of consistency proofs, but rather,

-My favorite analogy for this comes again from health.
-Creating a World free from disease seems a sterile and unappealing goal: much more impressive is the dynamics of the human immune system that deals with challenges as they occur.
-To me, logic is not the guardian of consistency proofs, but rather, the 'immune system of the mind'.15
+My favourite analogy for this comes again from health.
+Creating a World free from disease seems a sterile and unappealing goal: much more impressive is the dynamics of the human immune system that deals with chal-